top of page

 The Development Bank approved the “ Project Improvement and Paving Route PY-15 Mariscal Estigarribia Section - Pozo Hondo and Access to Mariscal Estigarribia in the Department of Boquerón of the Republic of Paraguay ”.
 The financing is over 354 million dollars and will be granted in three stages.
 This is the largest loan financed by FONPLATA for the physical integration of the region, completing a strategic interoceanic corridor that links Brazil, Paraguay, Argentina, and Chile.

 The objective of the project is to contribute to achieving safe and uninterrupted transit between the towns of Mariscal Estigarribia and the border area of Pozo Hondo in the Paraguayan department of Boquerón.
-This strategic investment in communications, transportation, and logistics infrastructure in western Paraguay will constitute a key factor for the country's economic development as it will improve local and regional integration in the area and contribute to sustained economic growth.
+This strategic investment in communications, transportation, and logistics infrastructure in western Paraguay will constitute a key factor for the country's economic development.
+It will improve local and regional integration in the area and contribute to sustained economic growth.

 The execution of said road section has been considered a priority by the Governments of Argentina, Brazil, Chile, and Paraguay in the "Declaration of Asunción on Bi-oceanic Corridors" of December 2015, when they agreed to "promote the carrying out of technical studies and formulate the pertinent recommendations for the prompt completion of the Campo Grande - Puerto Murtinho (Brazil) - Carmelo Peralta - Mariscal Estigarribia - Pozo Hondo (Paraguay) - La Paz Mission - Tartagal - Jujuy - Salta (Argentina) - Sico - Jama - Ports of Antofagasta highway corridor - Mejillones - Iquique (Chile) ”.